pytorch/rfcs/RFC-0011-InferenceMode.md

 ## Goals:
 - Provide a RAII in C++ and a context manager in Python frontend to switch between inference mode and normal mode, with the following constraints:
   - correctness is always guaranteed. (compared to `AutoNonVariableType` which has risks producing silent wrong result.)
-  - performance of infenrence mode should match current existing `AutoNonVariableTypeMode` which is widely used in prod.
+  - performance of inference mode should match current existing `AutoNonVariableTypeMode` which is widely used in prod.
   - switching between normal mode and inference mode should be really easy with minimal code change.
 - Make `AutoNonVariableTypeMode` an internal only API, replace all callsites of `AutoNonVariableTypeMode` outside pytorch codebase with the new `InferenceMode`.

 ## Non-goals:
-- Match the theorectical best inference performance which can be achieved by striping all autograd related stuff at build time (not flexible).
+- Match the theoretical best inference performance which can be achieved by stripping all autograd related stuff at build time (not flexible).
 - Allowing the most flexible interaction between normal mode and inference mode.
 Current main use case for inference mode is "either inference or normal" without mixing, so we ban a lot of interactions between two modes to keep the implementation simple.

 # Different levels of control over autograd (copied from @Alban)